thk2b/xcontrol/docs.md

 To set a controller's store, set `this.store = nextState` or `controllerInstance.store = nextState`.
 cf `src/controllers/Controller`

+Methods defined on controllers are refered to as actions.
+These may update the store or cause side effects.
+Actions that only update the store are considered pure.
+On the other hand, unpure actions have side effects, and are therefore more difficult to manage.
+Aim at having as little unpure actions as possibe.

+Lastly, controllers can cause actions from other controllers.

 ### The `Reactive` Controller
 Reactivity plays a central role in `xcontrol`.